 SUMMER CONCERTS POSTPONED TO 2021

-Because of the health concerns and directives over COVID-19 the GSC has decided to postpone the upcoming Symphony Night at Rebecca Farm July 10th and 11th, and the concerts of our week-long festival in August, Festival Amadeus, until 2021.
+Because of the health concerns and directives over COVID-19 the GSC has made the difficult decision to postpone until 2021 our 2020 summer concerts, including the concerts of our week-long festival in August, Festival Amadeus.
 Please stay tuned to glaciersymphony.org for updates and news of our 38th Concert Season!

 During these uncertain times we want you to know that our first priority is the well-being of our citizens and our community.
 We hope that you are all staying at home as much as possible and following the guidelines we have all been given by local, state, and federal governments and the CDC.
 While the orchestra and chorale cannot perform publicly for the time being, in the weeks ahead we will be making recorded past performances available on our website and Facebook page for your listening and viewing enjoyment.
 Classical music can be a valuable aid for healing, stress relief, and general well-being in this challenging time.
 Music unites us, and it makes us stronger.
 Montanans are known for their resilience and sense of community, and we will get through this together.
 Be well and stay safe!